Raising awareness of concussion in grassroots sport

 Second Impact Syndrome – the danger of ignoring concussion

 External injuries are easily identified.
-But you cannot see the brain and therefore, it is very important to seek medical attention if concussion is suspected.
+But you cannot see the brain and therefore, it is very important to seek medical attention if a concussion is suspected.

-In the vast majority of cases, concussion will cause no long-lasting problems, providing that the injured person is allowed to rest and is given appropriate medical attention.
+In the vast majority of cases, a concussion will cause no long-lasting problems, providing that the injured person is allowed to rest and is given appropriate medical attention.
 However, receiving a further blow to the head whilst still recovering from a previous injury can be dangerous; and in a small percentage of cases, even fatal.
 This is called Second Impact Syndrome.

 The dangers of allowing a child to return to sport following a concussion should not be under-estimated.
-A few weeks of rest, to ensure that all symptoms have concluded, is a very small amount of time in the grand scheme of things.
+A few weeks of rest, to ensure that all symptoms have concluded is a very small amount of time in the grand scheme of things.